ecohealthalliance/HP3/README.md

 -  `data/` contains data used in these analyses, including
     -   our primary database of host-viral associations (`associations.csv`)
     -   databases of host (`hosts.csv`) and viral (`viruses.csv`) traits
-    -   phylogenetic tree files in Newick format (`*.tree`) for, derived from the mammallian supertree (Bininda-Evans et. al. 2007), for the subset of mammals in our database.
-One (`supertree_mammals.tree`) uses supertree branch lengths, the other uses Cyt-B-based branch lengths (see supplementary methods.)
+    -   2 phylogenetic tree files in Newick format (`*.tree`) format.
+One (`supertree_mammals.tree`) is a pruned version of the mammallian supertree (Bininda-Emonds et. al. 2007), for the subset of mammals in our database.
+The other (`cytb-supertree.tree`) is a custom-built cytochrome-B phylogeny constrained to the order-level topology of the mammalian supertree (see supplementary methods).
     -   full references for all associations in our database (`references.txt`)
     -   An `intermediates/` directory with derived data (species phylogenetic distance matrices and PVR-corrected host mass), and a script to generate